 The first-line pharmacological treatment for both nightmare disorder and PTSD-associated nightmares is the drug prazosin (Minipress, Vasoflex, Lentopres), which, ironically, may also cause nightmares.

-Other drugs your sleep specialist might recommend for treatment of nightmare disorder are benzodiazepine hypnotics, which may cause sedation, anterograde amnesia, as well as reduction in REM and deep sleep.
+Other drugs your sleep specialist might recommend for the treatment of nightmare disorder are benzodiazepine hypnotics, which may cause sedation, anterograde amnesia, as well as a reduction in REM and deep sleep.
 For example:

 - nitrazepam (Mogadon)

 - triazolam (Halcion) – this drug may cause nightmares.

 If you have a PTSD diagnosis and suffer from nightmares, then your doctor may recommend one of the following medications:

 - atypical antipsychotics – sedating and may cause nightmares, disturbing dreams, and severely low blood pressure: